zdbaird/BingoListManager/README.md

 The program is intended for anyone who wants to organize and customize bingosync games easily, without needing to manually manage text files or spreadsheets.

 ## How to Use
-- Download the latest installer from the GitHub Releases page.
+- Download the latest installer from the GitHub Releases page [here](https://github.com/zdbaird/BingoListManager/releases).
 - Run the installer to install BingoListManager on your Windows system.

 ## Building the Installer